bnb-chain/bnb-chain.github.io/docs/nft-storage.md

    node upload.mjs
    ```

-   The output should look like down blow.
-You can directly use the IPFS URL to mint NFT token, or use the URL of NFT.Strorage gateway.
+   The output should look like down below.
+You can directly use the IPFS URL to mint NFT token, or use the URL of NFT.Storage gateway.
 For instance, `https://nftstorage.link/ipfs/<CID of your NFT>/metadata.json`

    ```shell
    Metadata stored on Filecoin and IPFS with URL: ipfs://bafyreihegljuej4y4ai5ftzb2rdztseb5mmjzba5f5xcdktgd43rkoxhw4/metadata.json
    ```

-Now you have your NFT assets stored on IPFS and Filecoin, you can access it via [NFT.Strorage gateway](https://nftstorage.link/ipfs/bafyreihegljuej4y4ai5ftzb2rdztseb5mmjzba5f5xcdktgd43rkoxhw4/metadata.json) and you are ready to mint your NFT.
+Now you have your NFT assets stored on IPFS and Filecoin, you can access it via [NFT.Storage gateway](https://nftstorage.link/ipfs/bafyreihegljuej4y4ai5ftzb2rdztseb5mmjzba5f5xcdktgd43rkoxhw4/metadata.json) and you are ready to mint your NFT.
 Please record the metadata url which we will use to mint NFT later.

 ## Mint NFTs